 - Resin-retained dental bridge: A less invasive option, resin-retained bridges use a metal or porcelain attachment to hold the pontics in place instead of dental crowns, which allows the dentist to preserve the patient’s natural teeth.
 Also called a Maryland bridge, this alternative is less secure than traditional methods and is often only used on the front teeth where less force is used when biting.

 - Cantilever bridge: With this method, only one natural tooth is stripped of its enamel and fitted with a crown to support a pontic.
 This method is used in certain situations, such as there being no teeth on the other side of the gap or one of the adjacent teeth is already supporting a separate prosthetic.

 For patients experiencing widespread tooth loss, dentures are one of the most common tooth replacement options.
 With a partial denture, patients can fill in gaps of missing teeth with a clip-on prosthetic.
 Full dentures, on the other hand, are a complete set of upper and bottom teeth that suction onto the patient’s gums.
 Traditionally, the gum-like base is made from acrylic.
 With flexible dentures, however, nylon or other more comfortable materials are used that often look and feel more like natural gums.
 Implant-supported dentures use four or more strategically placed implants to secure a full arch of teeth onto the gums.

-Check out what others are saying about our dental services on Yelp: Options For Replacing Missing Teeth in Grand Blanc, MI.
+Check out what others are saying about our dental services on Google: Options For Replacing Missing Teeth in Grand Blanc, MI.